Arts + Justice

 Amy Elkins, The Golden State, 2017.
 Photo by artist.
 Exhibition at Frank M. Doyle Arts Pavilion, Orange Coast College.
 Costa Mesa, CA

-Stanford Arts Institute collaborates with campus partners on a series of initiatives investigating urgent matters around justice and the arts.
+Stanford Arts Institute collaborates with campus partners on initiatives investigating urgent matters around justice and the arts.

-Now in its fifth year, the Arts + Justice program aims to reimagine the art of social justice.
-SAI is partnering with the Center for Comparative Studies in Race and Ethnicity, the Institute for Diversity in the Arts, the Stanford Criminal Justice Center, the Stanford Humanities Center, and the Theater and Performance Studies department to bring artists and scholars to the campus community as part of an ongoing Research Workshop Series.
-SAI also administers the Arts + Justice Student Grant program, which funds undergraduate and graduate students as they investigate urgent matters around justice issues and the arts.
+Between 2018 and 2022, SAI also partnered with the Center for Comparative Studies in Race and Ethnicity, the Institute for Diversity in the Arts, the Stanford Criminal Justice Center, the Stanford Humanities Center, and the Theater and Performance Studies department to bring artists and scholars to the campus community as part of an ongoing Research Workshop Series.

 Featured News